Traditional balsamic vinegar: Basic technology

 Making process of the TBV starts from freshly squeezed grape juice and finishes with sensory evaluation of the aged vinegar.
-From a technological perspective, basic steps are required, including cooking of the grape must, alcoholic fermentation by yeasts, acetic oxidation by acetic acid bacteria, and slow aging within a barrel set.
+From a technological perspective, several basic steps are required, including cooking of the grape must, alcoholic fermentation by yeasts, acetic oxidation by acetic acid bacteria, and slow aging within a barrel set.

 Cooking of the grape must

-Cooking of the grape juice is carried out in open vessels directly heated by fire for 12 – 24 hours reducing the grape juice by about 50%.
-The production regulations require starting from a grape must with 15°Bx at least to reach at the end of cooking 30°Bx for TBVRE; for TBVM, the lower limit is not specified.
-It is possible to find cooked musts with sugar concentration beyond 50°Bx.
+Cooking of the grape juice is carried out in open vessels directly heated by fire for 12–24 hours reducing the grape juice by about 50%.
+The production regulations require starting from a grape must with 15 °Bx at least to reach at the end of cooking 30 °Bx for TBVRE; for TBVM, the lower limit is not specified.
+It is possible to find cooked musts with sugar concentration beyond 50 °Bx.
 The operation allows profound chemical and physical modifications affecting the end quality of TBV.
 Cooking stops all enzymatic browning reactions that rapidly occur inside fresh grape musts by polyphenol oxidase and progressively promotes grape must discoloration due to the heat-induced deactivation of proteins including browning enzymes.
-In addition, cooking promotes nonenzymatic browning chemical reactions involving sugar conversion, formation of high molecular weight melanoidins and furanic compounds such as 5-hydroxymethylfurfural (HMF).
+In addition, cooking promotes nonenzymatic browning chemical reactions involving sugar conversion, formation of high molecular weight melanoidins and furanic compounds such as 5-(hydroxymethyl)furfural (HMF).
 Water vaporization induces the concentration of sugars, organic acids, and polyphenols, resulting in the increase of density, viscosity, and refractive index (Brix degree), and, conversely, the lowering of water activity and pH value.

 Alcoholic fermentation

-Sugar fermentation and ethanol oxidation occur as a two-step biological transformation of the cooked must.
-The first requires anaerobic conditions and the second aerobic conditions.
-The two biological conversions occur inside a dedicated vessel, called the badessa.
-The alcoholic fermentation is carried out by yeasts belonging to a plethora of species and genera.
+The fermentation of sugar into alcohol (specifically, ethanol) and the later oxidation of ethanol into acetic acid occur as a two-step biological transformation of the cooked must.
+Both biological transformations occur inside a dedicated vessel, called the badessa.
+The fermentation of sugar into alcohol is carried out by yeasts belonging to a plethora of species and genera, and occurs in anaerobic conditions.
 In the past, the idea of a commensalistic interaction between yeasts and acetic acid bacteria existed, but recently the scalar fermentation has been suggested.
-The alcoholic fermentation is widely accepted to affect the end quality of TBV due to the several yeasts' metabolisms involved.
+The fermentation process is widely accepted to affect the end quality of TBV due to the several yeasts' metabolisms involved.

-Acetic bioxidation
+Acetic oxidation

-In TBV, the oxidation of ethanol to acetic acid in fermented cooked must is carried out by indigenous acetic acid bacteria naturally occurred in the environment.
-However, the application of selected acetic acid bacteria strains in TBV production has been recently proposed, and a procedure has been developed for the scale-up of the fermentation process at the vinegar factory scale.
-Bacteria involved in alcoholic dehydrogenation produce a wide range of compounds other than acetic acid, such as sugar acids and many volatile compounds.
-So, the chemical composition of TBV, relating to the AAB oxidation products, is highly variable and depends on several factors such as the type of grape must, cooking modality, oxidation temperature, and others.
-The acetification process and the growth of relevant bacteria are mainly affected by the alcohol, sugar, and acetic acid content.
+In TBV, the oxidation of ethanol to acetic acid in fermented cooked must is carried out by indigenous acetic acid bacteria naturally occurring in the environment.
+These bacteria produce a wide range of compounds other than acetic acid, such as sugars, acids, and volatile compounds.
+The chemical composition of TBV is highly variable, depending on the alcohol, sugar, and acid content of the fermented grape must, the cooking modality, and the oxidation temperature.

+Instead of relying exclusively on naturally occurring bacteria, as described above, the intentional addition of selected bacteria strains to fermented grape must has been proposed.